- Do you feel alone, like the only one in the world who deals with your kind of challenges?

 - Experience with a variety of populations including: people with developmental and physical disabilities: including the medically fragile, support for death and dying issues, people with complex PTSD and trauma issues, homeless youth and adults, incarcerated and “at risk” youth, sexual and racial minority-status youth, families, the elderly in Alzheimer’s and memory care treatment, and young adults with SPMI, dual diagnosis, severe trauma and Autism Spectrum Disorder.

-- I’m familiar with various therapeutic techniques: evidence-based creative arts therapies, family and systems therapy, current drug and alcohol treatment modalities, Harm Reduction, Motivational Interviewing, CBT, DBT, Trauma focused-CBT, Cooperative problem solving, reducing self harm incidents in high risk youth and bereavement therapy.
+- Familiar with various therapeutic techniques: evidence-based creative arts therapies, family and systems therapy, current drug and alcohol treatment modalities, Harm Reduction, Motivational Interviewing, CBT, DBT, Trauma focused-CBT, Cooperative problem solving, reducing self harm incidents in high risk youth and bereavement therapy.

-- I use a client-centered, recovery-model, using developmental theory, DBT, psycho-educational and strengths-based approach.
+- I currently use a very client-centered, recovery-model, developmental, DBT, psycho-educational and strengths-based approach.

 Clinical Mental Health Therapist Work Experience